Arkanic/todo/README.md

 # todo
 Features both CLI & GUI modes, uses small sqlite database stored in default local folder for persistence.
 Made to be small, simple, and to just... work without any hassle, for personal use.

-## Build
-`cargo build --release`, use binary located in target/release as you wish afterward - there is a bunch of optimizations for release builds so expect your compiler to fry itself for a bit making the final binary

 ## Usage
 ### CLI
 - `todo`, `todo list` (no options) lists unfinished tasks